dkrichards86/dkrichards86.github.io/_posts/2019-05-29-my_journey_pt_01.md

 layout: post
 title:  "My Journey part 1 - The Beginning (pre-2005)"
 description: >-
-    Learn more about my shit.
+    Learn more about the early career of Keith Richards.
 ---

 Growing up, I was always surrounded by computers.
 My father studied electronics